 - 7.12.5 Additionally, an arboriculture assessment will be required to ensure the mature trees and hedgerows along London Road and Grove Road are appropriately protected, enhanced and positively integrated into the design and layout of the scheme. - 7.12.6 The site is adjacent to the East Coast Mainline and associated level crossing on Grove Road.
 Network Rail require that the access road to the site should be at least 150 metres from the level crossing on Grove Road, and safety improvements to the level crossing, including; signal lighting, new road markings and speed restrictions may be required to address identified impacts of additional traffic and use associated with the development.
-The Transport Assessment for the development will evidence the approach taken through the planning application process. - 7.12.7 Careful design, including use of green infrastructure, will be required to ensure any potential impacts from the railway line from noise and vibration upon future residents are appropriately mitigated. - 7.12.6 The design should also ensure that opportunities are taken to provide quality, safe, legible connections for pedestrians and cyclists through the site.
-Easy access to nearby public rights of way to the south-east and west should be provided. - 7.12.7 The development must also mitigate its impact on local infrastructure to help deliver relevant requirements set out in the Infrastructure Delivery Plan7.
+The Transport Assessment Statement for the development will evidence the approach taken through the planning application process. - 7.12.7 Careful design, including use of green infrastructure, will be required to ensure any potential impacts from the railway line from noise and vibration upon future residents are appropriately mitigated. - 7.12.6 The design should also ensure that opportunities are taken to provide quality, safe, legible connections for pedestrians and cyclists through the site.
+Easy access to nearby public rights of way to the south-east and west should be provided. - 7.12.7 The development must also mitigate its impact on local infrastructure to help deliver relevant requirements set out in the Infrastructure Delivery Plan 2023.
+Such provision will be made in accordance with Policy ST58.